arokettu/bencode/docs/decoding.rst

     $data = Bencode::decode(
         "...",
-        // pass class name, new $type($array) will be created
-        dictType: ArrayObject::class,
-        // or callback for greater flexibility
+        // use callback for greater flexibility
-        listType: function ($array) {
+        listType: function (array $array) {
             return new ArrayObject(
                 $array,
                 ArrayObject::ARRAY_AS_PROPS